Bail Lawyers Sydney

 (c) the number of offences likely to be committed or for which the person has been granted bail or released on parole.

 Where the court determines that there is no ‘unacceptable risk’, the applicant will normally be granted bail unconditionally and be released from custody.
-If the court determines that there is potential risk, they may still grant bail but impose conditions on the bail in order to try and mitigate that risk.
+If the court determines that there is a potential risk, they may still grant bail but impose conditions on the bail in order to try and mitigate that risk.
 In most cases, bail is granted conditionally.

 Bail Acknowledgement